davidm/lua-inspect/README.txt

         * checks number of function arguments against signatures (SciTE only)
-        * cross-references variables (locals and module fields) with their definitions and uses (pink highlight), identifies range of lines/scope where the local is defined (currently SciTE only), and supports jump-to-definition and jump-to-uses (SciTE only)
+        * cross-references variables (locals and module fields) with their definitions and uses (pink highlight), identifies range of lines/scope where the local is defined (SciTE and HTML), and supports jump-to-definition and jump-to-uses (SciTE only)
         * identifies all keywords in selected block (underline)
         * evaluate special comments (prefixed by '!') to inject semantic information into analysis (similar to luaanalyze / lint).